Updated 18/02/2025

 6.

-Based on the data collected under Article 430a and on any other relevant indicators, and taking into account forward-looking immovable property market developments the authority designated in accordance with paragraph 5 of this Article shall periodically, and at least annually, assess whether the minimum LGD values referred to in paragraph 4 of this Article, are appropriate for exposures secured by mortgages on residential property or commercial immovable property located in one or more parts of the territory of the Member State of the relevant authority.
+Based on the data collected under Article 430a and on any other relevant indicators, and taking into account forward-looking immovable property market developments the authority designated in accordance with paragraph 5 of this Article shall periodically, and at least annually, assess whether the LGD input floor values referred to in paragraph 4 of this Article are appropriate for retail exposures secured by residential property or other retail exposures secured by residential property or commercial immovable property located in one or more parts of the territory of the Member State of that authority.

-Where, on the basis of the assessment referred to in the first subparagraph of this paragraph, the authority designated in accordance with paragraph 5 concludes that the minimum LGD values referred to in paragraph 4 are not adequate, and if it considers that the inadequacy of LGD values could adversely affect current or future financial stability in its Member State, it may set higher minimum LGD values for those exposures located in one or more parts of the territory of the Member State of the relevant authority.
-Those higher minimum values may also be applied at the level of one or more property segments of such exposures.
+Where, on the basis of the assessment referred to in the first subparagraph of this paragraph, the authority designated in accordance with paragraph 5 concludes that the LGD input floor values referred to in paragraph 4 are not adequate, and if it considers that the inadequacy of LGD input floor values could adversely affect current or future financial stability in its Member State, it may set higher LGD input floor values for those exposures located in one or more parts of the territory of the Member State of that authority.
+Those higher LGD input floor values may also be applied at the level of one or more property segments of such exposures.

-The authority designated in accordance with paragraph 5 shall notify EBA and the ESRB before making the decision referred to in this paragraph.
-Within one month of receipt of that notification EBA and the ESRB shall provide their opinion to the Member State concerned.
-EBA and the ESRB shall publish those LGD values.
+The authority designated in accordance with paragraph 5 shall notify EBA and the ESRB before making the decision referred to in the second subparagraph of this paragraph.
+Within one month of receipt of that notification, EBA and the ESRB shall provide their opinion to the Member State concerned.
+EBA and the ESRB shall publish the higher LGD input floor values referred to in the second subparagraph of this paragraph.

 7.

-Where the authority designated in accordance with paragraph 5 sets higher minimum LGD values pursuant to paragraph 6, institutions shall have a six-month transitional period to apply them.
+Where the authority designated in accordance with paragraph 5 sets higher LGD input floor values pursuant to paragraph 6, institutions shall have a six-month transitional period to apply them.

 8.